How to Build Simple and Inexpensive Decorative Shutters

 If you’ve read any other snippets on this blog, you will find that this has become a running theme.
 The perfect “thing” exists in my head but I can never source it, so my solution is always to build it, or make it, or have my husband create it.

-Rustic Shutters for a Touch of Farmhouse Charm
+Rustic Decorative Shutters for a Touch of Farmhouse Charm

 The great thing about these rustic shutters is you can make them as small or as large as you want.
-These are 36 inches high, and 36 inches wide spaced with two inches in-between.
+The ones I made are:

-For me, the DIY shutters were beyond cheap because they wound up being free.
+For me, the DIY shutters were beyond cheap because they ended up being free.

-I dug through our scrap wood pile and found a few 1×4’s that we had for another project that we didn’t use.
-So this project cost me nothing, except the cost of that beautiful eucalyptus wreath.
+I dug through our scrap wood pile and found a few 1×4’s that we had for another project and didn’t use.
+So, technically this project cost me nothing, except the cost of that beautiful eucalyptus wreath.

-The wreath is artificial, so no smell.
-Perfect for the dining nook.
+The wreath is artificial (has no smell), making it perfect for the dining nook.

 ~This post may contain affiliate links.
 If you click one and make a purchase, I may receive a commission at no additional cost to you.~